Krallice: History

 Krallice independently released their fourth full-length album Years Past Matter in August 2012.
 Pitchfork described it as the most "relentless" and "unforgiving" album to date, and "a daunting, rewarding hour that calls for complete immersion."
 Invisible Oranges wrote that the album "incorporates the playful and bleak elements from their previous two releases to showcase a newfound restraint that speaks to a group perfecting their craft.
 The complex melody lines still carry their signature density but are delivered with the discovered finesse of a seasoned and well-maintained machine.
 There's an obvious scaling back, most notably on the intro to “IIIIIIIIII”, but their unerring tug-of-war between obscure chaos and blissful resolution seems even more heightened than previous efforts."

 Following a period of quiet as the band members pursued their other projects, the band released their fifth full-length album Ygg Huur on July 30, 2015.
 The album's release was not announced in advance, and was named after a three-piece suite by Italian composer Giacinto Scelsi.
 The album received extremely positive reviews from many music critics.
 SPIN gave the album 8/10, describing it as "the band's most outwardly tortured material since their 2008 debut, when their take on black metal structures was still relatively straightforward."
 The album's style has been compared to Gorguts, Deathspell Omega, and Altar of Plagues.
 They followed this with the EP Hyperion on January 1, 2016.
 The material for this EP was written in 2013 for a split release that never materialised, and has been noted to represent a stylistic middle-ground between Years Past Matter and Ygg Huur.

 Musical style

-Krallice plays a form of progressive, highly technical black metal somewhat similar in style to that of Weakling and Wolves in the Throne Room.
+Krallice plays a form of progressive, highly technical black metal similar in style to that of Weakling and Wolves in the Throne Room.
 The band's music features dense multi-tracked guitars often performing fast, precise tremolo-picked guitar passages.
 The band make frequent use of long, complex song structures.
 The earlier material drew more heavily on early black metal bands such as Burzum, Gorgoroth, and Ulver, though over time the band have significantly expanded their sound beyond those early influences.
 While they originally opted for a lo-fi approach to production (as is traditional in black metal), Colin Marston said that "Our music was too dense to come across successfully with a low-fi approach.
 So instead, I decided to do a full-on 2" tape, everything multi-mic'ed, layered, and carefully mixed production."